isahitya/graph-theory/README.md

 # graph-theory
-My notes and implementations of some graph algorithms
+Notes and implementations of graph algorithms.